-7 On Courtyard Building Lots, the longer dimension of the central garden or courtyard must be at least 30' long if oriented east-west or 40' if oriented north-south.
-If the longer dimension is less than 35', architectural projections such as porches and balconies may only extend into the courtyard from one side.
+7 On Courtyard Building Lots, the longer dimension of the central garden or courtyard must be at least 30' long if oriented east-west or 40' if oriented north-south, If the longer dimension is less than 35', architectural projections such as porches and balconies may only extend into the courtyard from one side.
 Elevator access is allowed only up to the courtyard level.
-Maximum lot coverage is measured immediately above the courtyard level.